Yankees vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Yankees have a record of 5-2.
+- The Yankees have been underdogs three times over their past 10 games and lost every one of those contests.

-- The Yankees and their opponents have combined to hit the over three times in their last 10 games with a total.
+- When it comes to the over/under, the Yankees and their opponents are 3-7-0 in their last 10 games.

+- The Yankees' previous 10 matchups have not had a runline set by oddsmakers.

 Yankees Betting Records & Stats